hashicorp/terraform-provider-aws/website/docs/r/opensearch_domain.html.markdown

 * `domain_name` - Name of the OpenSearch domain.
 * `endpoint` - Domain-specific endpoint used to submit index, search, and data upload requests.
 * `dashboard_endpoint` - Domain-specific endpoint for Dashboard without https scheme.
+* `kibana_endpoint` - Domain-specific endpoint for kibana without https scheme.
+OpenSearch Dashboards do not use Kibana, so this attribute will be **DEPRECATED** in a future version.
 * `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
 * `vpc_options.0.availability_zones` - If the domain was created inside a VPC, the names of the availability zones the configured `subnet_ids` were created inside.
 * `vpc_options.0.vpc_id` - If the domain was created inside a VPC, the ID of the VPC.